mshivam019/mshivam019/README.md

 I am a Developer, I love trying something new.
 Always looking for more opportunities to learn.
 Thank you for checking out!

-Skills: Java / C# / JS / HTML / CSS / XML / C++ / Dev-ops
+Skills: Java / JS / HTML / CSS / XML / C++ / Dev-ops

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Kotlin